himanshugupta2077/Password_manager/README.md

 ### Executing program

-* Just run it from any IDE or terminal with python3 main.py
+* Run main.py from any IDE or terminal.

 ### Version History

-* 0.1
-    * Initial Release
+* 0.1 Initial Release

 ### License